Foster Carer Reviews

 • First Foster carer annual review (Statutory requirement)

-• Where there has been a referral made to LADO following an allegation of abuse by a foster carer or a member of their household, that met LADO threshold with unfounded, unsubstantiated or substantiated outcome;
+• Where a service decision has been made that a review should be presented to panel following a referral made to LADO of an allegation of abuse by a foster carer or a member of their household, that met LADO threshold with unfounded, unsubstantiated or substantiated outcome;

 • Where there has been a quality of care concern raised about a foster carer and an IRO review has been completed, a decision will be made whether the review is presented to panel;